Olympus E-300 vs Panasonic GX800

 It is notable that the E-300 has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-300 was succeeded by the Olympus E-330.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-300 and GX800 can be found, respectively, in the Olympus E-300 Manual (free pdf) or the online Panasonic GX800 Manual.

 So what is the bottom line?
 Is the Olympus E-300 better than the Panasonic GX800 or vice versa?
 The listing below highlights the relative strengths of the two models.